wilbcn/Python-Programmes/Library-System/README.md

 - Create a new Book, specifying multiple attributes like its title, publisher, author etc. Then add this to the Library system.
 - Create a new User that could potentially use the Library System, specifying user attributes giving it a unique profile within the system.
 - Loan books to existing users, and as long as the Book is in stock.
 Then return the book before 2 weeks, or it will be marked as late!
+- Provide the user options via the command line to edit attributes of any class object.

 ## Key takeaways and future development